-On the next page, select the folders and files for the backup, along with any files you want to exclude.
+Select the folders and files for the backup, along with any files you want to exclude.
 Then click Next Step.

-On the next page, review your backup configuration settings.
+Review your backup configuration settings.
 If the settings are correct, click Save.
 Otherwise, click Back to make changes.

 You can change the files and folders that are saved in your backup.

-From the Backup Actions menu, select Configure Files.
+From the Actions menu, select Configure Files.

-On the Browse Files & Folders tab, select the the folders and files by clicking the folder name to view which files are inside.
+On the Browse Files & Folders tab, select the folders and files by clicking the folder name to view which files are inside.
 Select the check boxes of the files and folders that you want to back up.

 Confirm your selection by clicking the Selected & Excluded Items tab.
 The files included, as well as those specifically excluded, are listed.

 Confirm the settings on the next page and click Save to save your file configuration.

 You can prevent a backup from running by selecting Disable Backup from the Actions menu.

 When you disable a backup, the following actions occur: